Cherokee County

 Family & Community Health: Provides nutrition education, cooking safety programs, car seat safety, and wellness outreach for individuals and families.

 We are available for you.
-Come in, email, or call us today to attend an Extension opportunity or get more information on programming.
+Come in, email, or call us today to attend a Cherokee County Texas A&M AgriLife Extension opportunity or get more information on programming.

 Through its dedicated personnel and diverse programs, the Cherokee County Extension Office uplifts local agriculture, horticulture, youth development, and community wellness—translating university research into practical solutions that enrich lives across the county.
 We are available for you.
 Come in, email, or call us today to attend an Extension opportunity or get more information on programming.